 Would you mind sharing your tweaks on the standard cost system to avoid averaging and cost distortion, and how you achieved the necessary level of detail?

-- If it is not based on standard cost, what types of analyses did you perform to arrive at the information?
+- If it is not based on standard cost, what types of analyses did you perform to arrive at the information? - Your sophistication level is top of the line:

 - What actions has your team taken in the last 90 days based on the information you gather around customers, channels, products, and processes?